Naruto Shippuden : Review |

-Naruto , The series that sold over 220 million manga copies winning handful of awards along the way , an anime that ranked as one of the most watched series in Japan that got tarnished by a greedy studio and have received a tons of internet backlash throughout the years.
+Naruto.
+The series that sold over 220 million manga copies, winning handful of awards along the way.
+An anime that ranked as one of the most watched series in Japan that got tarnished by a greedy studio and has received tons of internet backlash throughout the years.

 Let me start off by saying Naruto is by no means a flawless anime.
 It's the exact opposite.
 The series had too many fillers.
 Sometimes the animation quality was below par and pacing can be painfully slow at times.

-But please bear with me here , I'm going to tell you why it has been the best experience an anime gave me in my life life , and dig into what made the series popular and also it flaws.
+But please bear with me here.
+I'm going to tell you why it has been the best experience an anime gave me in my entire life and dig into what made the series popular and also its flaws.

 Story - 8

-The story of Naruto has been a mixed bag. while it's not bad , It's certainly no Berserk.
-But what it is.., is beautiful (probably not the word that can be often used to describe a shounen anime), but it really is , It's unpredictable , It's thrilling , It's plays with your emotions , It's funny , It's tragic , It's sometimes downright frustrating but it is , more than anything , is wondrous and fun.
-This is series gets more mature themes , darker tones as the series progresses.
-There are multiple issues I have with the series story , But main flaws comes down to the Filler and Pacing issues.
+The story of Naruto has been a mixed bag.
+While it's not bad, it's certainly no Berserk.
+But what it is, is beautiful (probably not the word that can be often used to describe a shounen anime), but it really is.
+It's unpredictable, it's thrilling, it plays with your emotions, it's funny, it's tragic, it's sometimes downright frustrating but it is, more than anything, wondrous and fun.
+This is series gets more mature themes and darker tones as the series progresses.
+There are multiple issues I have with the series’ story, but main flaws comes down to the filler and pacing issues.

-Let's start with the fillers , the amount of fillers in this show is staggering.
+Let's start with the filler.
+The amount of filler in this show is staggering.
 It counts as 219 total filler episodes which make up 44% of the series as a whole.

-The issues that lies within the filler episodes are , that they are not allowed to make any significant changes to the story or specially it's characters.
-This being a mainly character driven plot , this becomes a huge issue.
-In short , Fillers can't move the plot line ahead , at all.
+The issues that lies within the filler episodes is that they are not allowed to make any significant changes to the story or specifically its characters.
+This being a mainly character driven plot, this becomes a huge issue because any significant event in fillers could affect the characters so they can't move ahead the plotline at all.
+So mostly what we get is poorly written mini-arcs and episodes that don’t affect any of the characters or the world in any significant way.
 This is worsened by the below par writing for these filler episode as they are not written by the original author Masashi Kishimoto himself.

-Although , there are exceptions for this.
+However, there are exceptions for this.
 Some of the filler episodes can be genuinely enjoyable but those are few and far between.
-The fact that fillers can't move the plot along fuels the second big flaw. which is,
+The fact that filler can't move the plot along fuels the second big flaw.
+Which is:

-Pacing Issues , Aside from what I've said above , even some of the non-filler episodes are very slow paced.
+Pacing Issues.
+Aside from what I've said above, even some of the non-filler episodes are very slow paced.
 This is mainly only an issue at the start of the series.
-Once the series kicks it into high gear around 70th episode , It's manages to keep that pace up.
+If you're into characters chilling down and wasting a lot of time, this may sit well with you.
+But even then some of these episodes might be below par for your taste.
+Once the series kicks it into high gear around 70th episode, it mostly manages to keep that pace up.

-Now we got the flaws out of the way , Let's talk positives.
+Now that we got the flaws out of the way, let's talk positives.

-The main strength of the series is It's characters that drives the plot. which we will discuss in detail later.
-After the first 70 episodes , things begins to get lot more interesting really fast.
-The world of shinobi gets expanded exponentially , and If you're a fan of deep lore in stories , this will fit right in your wheel house because it begins to explore the roots of it's world , the history very deeply.
+The main strength of the series is its characters, who drive the plot (which we will discuss in detail later).
+After the first 70 episodes, things begin to get lot more interesting really fast.
+The world of shinobi gets expanded exponentially, and if you're a fan of deep lore in stories, this will fit right in your wheel house because it begins to explore the roots of the world and its history very deeply.

-A thing that the series does very well is explaining it's concepts to the viewer.
-The techniques that characters use , How the things in shinobi world works are explained in detail and the concept of Chakra , and what a versatile power system it is compared to other shounens really stands out.
+Another thing that this series does very well is explaining its concepts to the viewer.
+The techniques that characters use and how the things in shinobi world works are explained in detail.
+Also, the concept of Chakra and what a versatile and detailed power system it is compared to other shounen series really stands out.

-The amount of themes explored in the series are vast , It explores all the basic themes of a basic shounen and as it goes on it delves into themes such as the nature of humans , self sacrifice , discrimination , manipulation , roots of war and peace , difference of perceptions , the line between good and evil , alienation as such.
-It manages to deal with all these themes without abandoning the shounen type feel to it or making it pretentious.
+The amount of themes explored in the series are vast.
+It explores all the basic themes of a typical shounen and as it goes on it delves into themes such as the nature of humans, self sacrifice, discrimination, manipulation, roots of war and peace, difference of perceptions, the line between good and evil, and alienation.
+It manages to deal with all these themes without abandoning the shounen type feel or becoming pretentious.

-Something that the author Kishimoto really excels at is setting up events , for example he started setting up the base and motion for major events that's happened in the last of Shippuden from the early episodes of Naruto (prequel) itself , but at that time we look over these little details and minor events and have no idea that they are going to have such an impact later in the series. and when it all comes together in the end , you feel so satisfied.
+Something that the author, Kishimoto, really excels at is setting up events.
+For example, during the early episodes of Naruto (the prequel to this show), he started setting up major events that happened in the last of Shippuden.
+In the beginning, we look over these little details and minor events and have no idea that they are going to have such an impact later in the series, and when it all comes together in the end, you feel so satisfied.
 Most of the times these events and twists will take you by surprise and maybe you'll have fun trying to figure out them before they happen as Kishimoto drops clues for you to pick up throughout the entire series.

-Being a battle shounen , of course there are going to be combats. and this is one area that the series really shines.
+Being a battle shounen ,of course there are going to be battles, and this is one area that the series really shines.

-To put it blatantly , Naruto have the best combat scenes I've ever witnessed in an anime.
+As I see it , battles can be broken down into three different segments in this anime , The battle of wits , The battle of ideologies , The physical battle.
+All three come in union to make some memorable and truly great moments.
+Each characters ideologies and philosophies gets tested time and time again by their opponents and we can see even the main character himself doubt his ideologies towards the end.
+When we see someone gets broken inside as well as the outside it's devastating to watch.
+To put it blatantly, Naruto has the best combat scenes I've ever witnessed in an anime.
 I have to mention that this style of combat is heavily inspired by Hunter x Hunter.
-Kishimoto does a fantastic job putting emotions into it's battle scenes which are backed up by gorgeous animations (at times , we'll get to that later) and a mesmerizing soundtrack , and with these combined it really sets up fantastic visual storytelling through combat and Kishimoto does an excellent job at setting up the events leading up to the fight to make it feel all the more personal. and these battles often comes down to which character outwits the rather than who can punch harder.
+Kishimoto does a fantastic job putting emotions into its battle scenes which are backed up by gorgeous animations (at times, we'll get to that later) and a mesmerizing soundtrack, and with these combined it really sets up fantastic visual storytelling through combat.
+Kishimoto does an excellent job at setting up the events leading up to the fight to make it feel all the more personal and these battles often comes down to which character outwits the other rather than who can punch harder.
 This makes characters like Shikamaru Nara who have very little ability make a huge impact in the series.

-Variety of the style of combat styles are massive , ranging from intimate hand to hand style combats , tactical combats , long range jutsu battles and most often mix all these !
+Variety of the fighting styles is massive, ranging from intimate hand to hand style combats, tactical combats, long range jutsu battles, and most often a mix of all of these!

-You will see friends become foes , foes become friends , Unlikely alliances formed and broken , That precious character you loved die. revenge plots , plot twists , characters grow , politics , romances , the world itself change.
-There are some flaws but it's a full package and the writer always seemed to have the ending and everything planned out from the very beginning.
+You will see friends become foes, foes become friends, unlikely alliances formed and broken, that precious character you loved die, revenge plots, plot twists, character growth, politics, romance, and the world itself change.
+There are some flaws but it's a full package and Kishimoto always seemed to have the ending and everything planned out from the very beginning.

 Characters - 10

-Each character in Naruto are very distinctive from each other. each have a core motive that drives them and each one specializes in different skill sets.
+Each character in Naruto is very distinctive from each other.
+Each has a core motive that drives them, a unique personality, and a specialty in different skill sets.
 And hats-off to Kishimoto for his brilliant character design as he used a very bright color pallet and made each one very distinctive to make each of them stand out.

-No matter which kind of characters you prefer because you're sure to find someone here that you can relate to.
+No matter which kind of characters you prefer, you're sure to find someone here that you can relate to.
 What the series really does well is making sure that you'll be attached to the characters emotionally.
-And you will cheer them on as they try to achieve their goals and break down crying at their deaths.
+And you will cheer them on as they try to achieve their goals , watch their philosophies and ideologies gets tested , watch them break or prevail and break down crying at their deaths.

 You will get to see how what's happening around the characters change them , mold them.
 Witnessing how tragedies that's happening around them having an effect on their psyche is one of the strongest points of Naruto Shippuden.
 It's fun seeing small character interactions from early episodes grow into full blown relationships.